JulianSteinmann/freenom/README.md

 – Blocked domain extension
 Some company networks may block these 'newcomer' domains

-– Only "www." with Heroku
+– Only "www," with Heroku
-As Heroku does not provide a static IP address and freenom only allows directing the root domain through a A-Record; the domain "www.example.tk" works but not the root domain "example.tk".
+As Heroku does not provide a static IP address and freenom only allows directing the root domain through a A-Record; the domain "www,example.tk" works but not the root domain "example.tk".
 (I have been unsuccesfully looking for a workaround for this...)

 ## How To Setup
 – Go to "www.freenom.com" and sign in.
 – Click on Servces/Register new domain
 – Search for desired domain and checkout (doing this before login in may cause bugs on the website)
-– In heroku app settings tab add your domain with "www." prefix (www.example.tk)
+– In heroku app settings tab add your domain with "www." prefix (www,example.tk)
 – Copy DNS Target you get.
 – Go to Freenom Services/MyDomains/Manage Domain/Manage Freenom DNS
 – Add record with